-On October 9, 1996, the closing sale price of the Common Stock as reported on the Nasdaq National Market was \$32 3/4 per share.
-As of October 7, 1996, the Company had approximately 115 stockholders of record.
+On October 31, 1996, the closing sale price of the Common Stock as reported on the Nasdaq National Market was \$32 per share and the Company had 115 stockholders of record.

 CAPITALIZATION

 The following table sets forth as of June 30, 1996 the Company's (i) actual short-term debt and capitalization and (ii) short-term debt and capitalization on a pro forma basis after giving effect to the Preferred Stock Conversion and the application of the \$52.6 million of net proceeds received by the Company from the Initial Public Offering.